YO-Uganda/YoPaymentsPHP/README.md

 ### Minimal Installation

 While installing the entire package manually or with composer is simple, convenient and reliable, you may want to include only vital files in your project.
 At the very least you'll need [YoAPI.php](YoAPI.php).
-If you are doing Instant Payment Notifications, then you'll also require [Yo_Uganda_Public_Certificate.crt](Yo_Uganda_Public_Certificate.crt).
+If you are doing Instant Payment Notifications, then you'll also require [Yo_Uganda_Public_Certificate.crt](Yo_Uganda_Public_Certificate.crt) for production and [Yo_Uganda_Public_Sandbox_Certificate.crt](Yo_Uganda_Public_Certificate.crt) for the Sandbox.

 You can then load the library by just ```require '/path/to/YoAPI.php';``` and everything should work.